-If you are wondering about rv volunteer opportunities, ask yourself the following questions: Are you willing to serve in a position with no salary, no stipend, and either no or little remuneration other than incidentals?
+If you are wondering about rv volunteer opportunities, ask yourself the following questions: Are you willing to serve in a position with no salary, no stipend, little or no remuneration other than incidentals?

 If so, become an rv volunteer in the National Park Service.
 Many of the federal agency opportunities listed here offer housing, or RV pads with electric/water/sewer hookups in return for the hours you work.
 This site is where I found my first job working with the maintenance department at Organ Pipe Cactus National Monument, and my second job as an interpretive guide at Petrified Forest National Park.
 My third job, at Kodachrome Basin State Park, started out as volunteer camp host, but became full-time, as a ranger aide.

 At Organ Pipe NM, my rv site had water, sewer and electric hookups which is pretty standard.
 They also filled my propane tank as often as I needed it done.
 Petrified Forest did not cover the propane, but paid a $5 per diem.
 So, make sure you ask questions to find out exactly what the park is giving you in return for your hours.